BACKPACKING EUROPE: Monet's Garden - A Timeless Tale from Giverny

 Claude Monet's Garden.
 France

-After too much sun and crazy frogs, we took a tour of Monet's house.
-The decor of the house was just lovely and I wished that it was my home.
-I was amazed to find a room full of Monet's original paintings, as I half-expected them to all be hanging in some kind of famous museum.
-Gazing upon his profound passion brought me back to my school days and I remembered how fascinated I was by his individual imagination.
+After too much sun and a chorus of croaking frogs, we toured Monet's house.
+The decor was absolutely charming, and I found myself wishing it could be my home.
+I was thrilled to discover a room filled with Monet's original paintings, which I had half-expected to see in a famous museum instead.
+Gazing at his profound passion transported me back to my school days, reminding me of how captivated I had been by his imagination.

-I left Monet's Garden with fresh inspiration, a sense of adventure and a new outlook on nature.
-And after a long and hot day, Jack's , "Fuck walking back, let's get a taxi."
-And I agreed.
-My new outlook on nature was short lived.
+I left Monet's Garden feeling freshly inspired, filled with a sense of adventure and a renewed appreciation for nature.
+However, after a long, hot day, Jack’s declaration of, “F**k walking back, let’s get a taxi,” snapped me back to reality, and I quickly agreed.
+It seemed my new outlook on adventure was destined to be short-lived.

 Inside Monet's House, Claude Monet's Garden, France